matheuscr30/HeatMap/README.md

 # HeatMap

-An HeatMap made in Node.Js for Algar Telecom
+A HeatMap made in Node.Js for Algar Telecom

 ## Installation